3r3bu5/karngyan.com/content/posts/What-Really-Happens-When-You-Type-Reddit.com-into-your-browser-1.md

 This article is me trying to understand how DNS, browsers, and the system itself work together to achieve a "taken for granted" task like accessing a webpage.
 Why reddit? because I like it. 😃.
 We are going to assume that nothing is cached, including DNS records, HTTP resources (HTML files, images, JS files, web fonts, etc.), and that we are connecting to [reddit.com](http://reddit.com) for the first time.
 NOTHING is cached.

-The Article is surprisingly long, So I recommend you read
+The Article is surprisingly long, So divided it into 3 parts.

 The article answers many questions like:
 * What exactly is an IP address?